rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ...
 ```

-In this case, VIP is active on server1, which can be verified with the `ip` command:
+In this case, VIP is active on server1.
+Verification with the `ip` command is possible:

 ```bash
 $ ip add show dev enp0s3